cloudlinux/cloudlinux-documentation/docs/solo/installation/README.md

 ## Converting existing servers

 :::warning
-Only CenOS 8/AlmaLinux 8 can be converted to the CloudLinux OS Solo 8.
+Only CentOS 8/AlmaLinux 8 can be converted to the CloudLinux OS Solo 8.
 :::

 Sometimes it is required to convert already existing servers with `CentOS` or `AlmaLinux` and make them `CloudLinux OS Solo`.